Kostr/UEFI-Lessons/Lessons/Lesson_65/README.md

 #define EFI_IFR_DISPLAY_UINT_DEC       0x10
 #define EFI_IFR_DISPLAY_UINT_HEX       0x20
 ```

 So in our case our numeric has flags `EFI_IFR_DISPLAY_UINT_DEC` and `EFI_IFR_NUMERIC_SIZE_1`.
 Which means it is displayed as unsigned decimal and has a size of 1 byte.

 # numeric flags

-If you want to change the flag value you should use these defines in VFR:
+If you want to change the flag value you should use these keywords in VFR:
 ```
 NUMERIC_SIZE_1
 NUMERIC_SIZE_2